catmaid/CATMAID/sphinx-doc/source/celeryinstall.rst

 in use.
 Since we here refer to kombu, the following settings are important to get this specific broker to work::

-  INSTALLED_APPS += ("kombu",)
+  INSTALLED_APPS += ("kombu.transport.django",)
-  BROKER_RUL = 'django://'
+  BROKER_URL = 'django://'

-This will make kombu use the Django database for it's messages.
+This will make kombu use the Django database for its messages.
 Although, this is fine for a small and simple setup, it is recommended to use a different message broker for larger setups.
 There is more information on the limitations of and alternatives to this approach in